-Arthur M. Bueche was senior vice president for corporate technology at General Electric and a member of the NAE Council who spoke out for the advancement of technology.
-He was elected to membership in the NAE in 1974 and died in 1981.
+Arthur M. Bueche (1920-1981) was senior vice president for corporate technology at General Electric and an advocate for the advancement of technology.
+He was elected to the NAE in 1974 and served a term on the NAE council.

 About the Bueche Award